 Wayne joins ProEx from Sports Therapy & Rehabilitation, a two-location practice recently acquired by ProEx Physical Therapy.
 Wayne received a Bachelor's degree in Exercise Science from Fitchburg State College and his Doctorate of Physical Therapy from Mount St. Mary's College.
 He is a Certified Strength and Conditioning Specialist.
-Originally from Onsted, Missouri, he now lives in Lynn where in his spare time enjoys playing ice hockey, working out, hiking and travel.
+Originally from Onsted, Michigan, he now lives in Lynn where in his spare time enjoys playing ice hockey, working out, hiking and travel.

 Daniel Canty joins ProEx from Sports Therapy & Rehabilitation, a two-location practice recently acquired by ProEx Physical Therapy.
 Daniel, a graduate of Salem State College with a Bachelor of Science degree also serves as Head Athletic Trainer at Bishop Fenwick High School in Peabody.
 Prior to coming on board with ProEx, Dan served in the dual role of exercise technician and athletic trainer with Sports Therapy & Rehabilitation, a two-location practice recently acquired by ProEx Physical Therapy.
 Originally from Lynnfield, he now lives in North Reading where in his spare time enjoys sports, movies, music and activities with friends.